 I’ve been working and playing with computers since the mid-80s when my parents bought me a Tandy computer and the tape machine to go with it.
 In 1994, I bought my first “real” computer, and learned how to use it by reading the entire manual, along with the whole Windows manual.
 (Yes, I’m that person.)
 I went online, not caring that I didn’t know one other person with an email address.
 I quickly learned basic HTML, and customized my first free website.

 I’ve been blogging on one of five blogs since 2004, and I am familiar with both Blogger and WordPress.
-I currently have three (somewhat) active blogs on Blogger, and one using a self-hosted WP account.
+I currently have three blogs on Blogger, and one using a self-hosted WP account, although my personal blogging has fallen to the wayside recently.
 I have been using Facebook for both personal and promotional use since 2008, and Twitter since 2010.
 I have been using Google+ since 2012 and am less familiar with that site.